35percent/oldblog/_posts/2021-01-16-affordable-housing-monitoring-15000-homes.md

 ![](http://35percent.org/img/arexampless.png)

 ## The Ombudsman
-When Southwark rejected our complaint we referred the matter to the Local Government Ombudsman and in November 2016 he [published a damning report](http://35percent.org/2016-12-12-ombudsman-slams-southwark-for-no-s106-monitoring/) stating that Southwark actually have procedures for monitoring the delivery of affordable housing.
+When Southwark rejected our complaint we referred the matter to the Local Government Ombudsman and in November 2016 he [published a damning report](http://35percent.org/2016-12-12-ombudsman-slams-southwark-for-no-s106-monitoring/) stating that Southwark actually have no proper procedures for monitoring the delivery of affordable housing.
 In response Southwark undertook to introduce monitoring procedures and conduct an audit of all the section 106 affordable housing in the borough.

 ![](http://35percent.org/img/LGOFinalDecisionSOR.png)